ASD-Blueprint/desktop.gov.au/program/engagement-model.md

 3. Ownership is with the customer, supported by DTA: Each customer owns its own objectives and technology environment, while the DTA seeks to guide and partner with organisations.
 4. Understand related work: Understand and link existing people, process and technology initiatives to the process model, so it is relevant and not developed in a vacuum.
 5. Executive-championed: The model must be understood and agreed on by relevant senior executives within DTA and the customer agency.
-6. Flexible and non-prescriptive: Each initiative in the PES is flexible, with several optional and essential steps, which the customer and DTA can use as required.
+6. Flexible and non-prescriptive: Each initiative in the model is flexible, with several optional and essential steps, which the customer and DTA can use as required.
 This enables the model to be used as required by the agency.